-During the fiscal years ended December 31, 2010, 2011 and 2012, we incurred contract research organization, or CRO, fees to Medpace, Inc., or Medpace, in the amount of \$2,295,354, \$876,474 and \$150,915, respectively.
-Dr. Evan A. Stein, one of our directors, is an equityholder and former director of Medpace.
+During the fiscal years ended December 31, 2011 and 2012, we incurred contract research organization, or CRO, fees to Medpace, Inc., or Medpace, in the amount of \$876,474 and \$150,915, respectively.
+Dr. Evan A. Stein, one of our directors, is a former equityholder and former director of Medpace.
 These CRO fees were paid to Medpace in consideration of certain clinical development services provided by Medpace during this period by individuals other than Dr. Stein.
 None of these fees were paid directly to Dr. Stein.
 We are not currently party to a consulting agreement with Medpace and we do not expect to engage Medpace for CRO services in the future.
-The fees paid to Medpace did not exceed five percent of the consolidated gross revenue of Medpace during any of these fiscal years.
+The fees paid to

+Medpace did not exceed five percent of the consolidated gross revenue of Medpace during any of these fiscal years and we made no payments to Medpace in 2013.